0cjs/8bitdev/src/filesystem.md

 matching of hardware and software components.
 From the lowest to the highest layer, these are:

-1. Hardware using an interface specific to the block device interface layer above it.
+1. Hardware using an interface specific to the following layer above it.
-2. A _block device_ interface for reads from and writes to block storage by block number.
+2. A _block device interface_ or _BDI_ handling reads from and writes
+   to _volumes_ by block number.
 (This does not cover formatting and similar activities, which are external to this interface, whether done on the target microcomputer system itself or on other computer systems.)
-3. A _filesystem_ layer which communicates with the block device layer on one side and presents an API for reading/writing/etc. files on the other side.
+3. A _filesystem_ layer which communicates with the BDI on one side and presents an API for reading/writing/etc. files on the other side.
+   The filesystem layer handles directories, free space tracking, and the like.
-4. An _OS_ interface that is the client to the filesystem layer, allowing opening/closing/reading/writing of files and so on.
+4. An _OS_ interface that is the client to a filesystem layer, allowing opening/closing/reading/writing of files and so on.
+It may also call the BDI layer directly to handle connection of block volumes.

 This document covers the API between the block device and filesystem layers and an implementation of the filesystem layer itself.
 It's